-Section 8.L.2: Minimum Limits: Subject to the restrictions found in the standard Workers Compensation Policy, there shall be no maximum limit on the amount of coverage for statutory liability imposed by the Florida Workers' Compensation Act or any coverage customarily insured under Part One of the Standards Workers' Compensation Policy.
+Minimum Limits: Subject to the restrictions found in the Section 8.L.2: standard Workers Compensation Policy, there shall be no maximum limit on the amount of coverage for statutory liability imposed by the Florida Workers' Compensation Act or any coverage customarily insured under Part One of the Standards Workers' Compensation Policy.
 The minimum amount of coverage for those coverages customarily insured under Part Two -Employer's Liability of the Standard Workers' Compensation Policy (inclusive of any amounts provided by any umbrella or excess policy) shall be One Million Dollars (\$1,000,000) per occurrence, and if subject to an annual aggregate, Two Million Dollars (\$2,000,000) annual aggregate.
-The School is governed by the City and the City and the School hereby notify the Sponsor's Risk Management Department that the City elects to be responsible for any loss payments within the deductible/SIR.
-The City governing this School will be responsible for any outstanding deductibles/SIR if the School is unable to meet its financial obligations.
-In the event that the City and the School change such election, they shall so notify the Sponsor in writing and such coverage will be required to be first dollar with no deductible.
+If the School is governed by a municipality, then Sponsor's Risk Management Department can elect to accept program deductibles/Self-Insured Retentions as long as the Sponsor receives prior written notice from the municipality that the municipality will be responsible for any loss payments within the deductible/Self-Insured Retentions.
+The municipality governing this school will be responsible for any outstanding deductibles/Self-Insured Retentions if the School is unable to meet its financial obligations.
+Otherwise, coverage is required to be first dollar with no deductible.
 In the event that the School leases employees, it shall provide certified proof that the corporation from which it leases service maintains appropriate Workers' Compensation coverage.
 In addition, we will require a signed Workers Compensation affidavit by the School.